Contexter/Ensemble-Service/README.md

 This README outlines a **specification-driven development strategy** for implementing the FountainAI Ensemble Service FastAPI application, ensuring an exact match between the OpenAPI specification and the FastAPI implementation.
 The approach leverages **modular scripts** and a **fully Dockerized local development environment** to automate code generation and integration.

+By setting up Docker at the very beginning, we ensure a consistent, reliable, and efficient environment for building and testing the FountainAI Ensemble Service from the ground up.

 ## Table of Contents

 - [Objectives and Scope](#objectives-and-scope)